SliferSkyd/wh-dra-plugin/docs/ARCHITECTURE.md

 - **`exit_nodes`** — inter-node links (which chip connects to which remote chip)
 - **`cluster_descriptor_yaml`** — UMD cluster descriptor consumed by tt-metal

-These three fields are populated only when the agent ran UMD discovery on idle hardware.
+These three fields are populated only when the tt-fabric-manager agent ran UMD discovery on idle hardware.
 While chips are busy the agent falls back to PCIe-only enumeration and those fields come back empty.
 Run `wh-topology-export` before launching a workload, or use `-rediscover` to force a fresh scan.

 ---